FusionAuth/fusionauth-site/site/_posts/2021-07-22-announcing-fusionauth-1-29.md

 ---
 layout: blog-post
 title: Announcing FusionAuth 1.29
-description: The FusionAuth 1.29 release includes identity linking, additional identity providers, a lambda for the Client Credentials grant and more
+description: The FusionAuth 1.29 release includes identity linking improvements, better SAML and Freemarker debugging, and more.
 author: Dan Moore
 image: blogs/release-1-29/product-update-fusionauth-1-29.png
 category: blog
-tags: feature-identity-providers feature-client-credentials-grant
+tags: topic-troubleshooting
 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.29 of FusionAuth.
-This shipped on June 7, 2021, with follow on point releases planned shortly.
-This version resolves issues for FusionAuth community members and customers on versions 1.28 and older.
+This shipped on July 10, 2021.
+This version resolves issues for FusionAuth community members and customers on versions 1.28 or earlier.

 <!--more-->

 This release contained a number of enhancements and bug fixes.
 Please see the [release notes](/docs/v1/tech/release-notes/#version-1-29-0) for a full breakdown of the changes between 1.28 and 1.29.

-There were a few items to which it is worth paying close attention.
+There were a few items worth calling out.

 ## More SAML debugging

-SAML is a critical standard to support for single sign-on, but there are a lot of subtle differences between providers.
-FusionAuth already provides debugging, but this release increases the amount of debugging availalble.
+SAML is a critical standard to support for single sign-on, but there are many subtle differences between providers.
+FusionAuth already provides some SAML debugging help, but this release increases the amount of information availalble.

 In particular, turning on debugging when using a [SAML Identity Provider](/docs/v1/tech/identity-providers/samlv2/) will now log `AuthN` details, including:

 * The configured binding
 * The query string